Digital Signature Licitness for Assignment of Intellectual Property in United States

 -

-How does airSlate SignNow ensure compliance with the digital signature licitness for assignment of intellectual property in the United States?
+How does airSlate SignNow ensure compliance with digital signature licitness for assignment of intellectual property in the United States?

 -